 Military Air and Space Studies- Air Force ROTC

-The Air Force ROTC program has three general parts:
+The Air Force ROTC program has three phases:

 Active Duty Obligation